powerdove/slskd-gotify-notify/README.md

 ### Script Not Executing

-- Check Docker logs: `docker-compose logs slskd`
+- Check Docker logs: `docker logs slskd`
 - Verify the script has execute permissions in the container
 - Ensure the script path in `slskd.yml` matches the container path